Forgive Me (Leona Lewis song)

-Lewis promoted "Forgive Me" on some television shows, such as GMTV and The National Lottery Live, in the United Kingdom, as well as on the Italian television show Carràmba!
-Che sorpresa and on the Swedish talent show Idol.
-Also, the song was added to the setlists of her tours The Labyrinth (2010) and Glassheart (2013).
+Lewis promoted "Forgive Me" on some television programs, such as GMTV and The National Lottery Live, in the UK, as well as Carràmba!
+Che sorpresa in Italy, and Idol on sweden.
+The song was also included in the setlists of her The Labyrinth (2010) and Glassheart (2013) tours.

 Background and composition

-"Forgive Me" was written by Claude Kelly, Giorgio Tuinfort and Aliaune "Akon" Thiam, and produced by the latter.
-The single was published with one B-side, "Myself", written by Justin E. Boykin, Graham N. Marsh, Lewis and Alonzo "Novel" Stevenson.
+"Forgive Me" was written by Claude Kelly, Giorgio Tuinfort and Aliaune "Akon" Thiam, with production handled by the latter.
+The single release included one B-side, "Myself", written by Justin E. Boykin, Graham N. Marsh, Lewis and Alonzo "Novel" Stevenson.

 "Forgive Me" is described as a "funky pop song", written in A minor.
 According to the sheet music published by Sony BMG, it moves at 120 beats per minute and is set in common time.
 On it, Lewis performs her highest pitch (G5) in falsetto during the final chorus, and her lowest pitch (A3) during each verse.

 "Forgive Me" describes a female protagonist in a one-sided relationship who leaves her boyfriend and eventually finds someone to reciprocate her love.
 Though she has found love from someone else, she defends herself and asks her ex-boyfriend for forgiveness.
 In an interview with Digital Spy, Lewis explained why she decided to change her musical genre from her previous singles to a more upbeat one.
 She said: "I wanted to do something a bit different and the chance to work with Akon came about.
 I'm really pleased with how it's turned out and it's great that it's different, rather than what I always do."
 There are two versions of the song, the "album version" (3:40) and the "single mix" (3:24).

 Release and promotion

 On 26 July 2008, the single mix was released to the Mexican iTunes Store as a stand-alone digital single.
 For the UK release, the single cover was revealed on 17 September 2008, whilst the song was released in the UK on 3 November 2008 as the fourth single.
 Originally, the song was featured only in the North American version of the album Spirit, launched in April 2008.
-Later, "Forgive Me" was added in the deluxe edition of the album, which was released internationally in November 2008.
+Later, "Forgive Me" was included on the Australian reissue of Spirit, and also appeared on the deluxe edition of the album, which was released in November 2008.

 Lewis performed the song on the television programmes The National Lottery Live on 29 October 2008, and GMTV on 31 October 2008.
 Outside of the UK, she also performed the song on the Italian television show Carràmba!
 Che sorpresa and on the Swedish talent show Idol.
 In May 2010, the song was added to the setlist of her tour The Labyrinth, performed as the eighth song of the show.
-A live performance from The O2 Arena was included on the live album's DVD The Labyrinth Tour Live from The O2.
-In 2013, Lewis added "Forgive Me" to the setlist of her Glassheart Tour.
+A live performance from The O2 Arena was featured on the live album's DVD The Labyrinth Tour Live from The O2.
+In 2013, Lewis included "Forgive Me" to the setlist of her Glassheart Tour.